[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 Checking Evaluation Results

-After asking several questions and the evaluation is complete, you can check scores at both the session and trace levels.
+After asking several questions and completing the evaluation, scores can be viewed at the session level and trace level.

 36

-Scores for ResponseRelevance / Correctness / Coherence / Faithfulness, etc., are automatically assigned to each trace.
+Scores such as ResponseRelevance / Correctness / Coherence / Faithfulness are automatically assigned to each trace.

-Evaluation results can also be checked from the observability dashboard introduced in Part 6.
+Evaluation results can also be viewed from the observability dashboard introduced in Part 6.

 37

-The flow is to check this dashboard, then use the observability feature from earlier to check what kind of behavior is occurring, and examine problematic interactions.
+The flow is to check this dashboard, verify what kind of behavior is occurring with the observability features mentioned earlier, and identify any problematic interactions.

-In production operation, you'll run a cycle of improving the system prompt and tool configuration based on these evaluation results.
+In production operation, you run a cycle of improving the system prompt and tool configuration based on these evaluation results.

-Of course, since the results are determined by AI, it's important not to take them at face value and to visually verify results that feel off.
+Of course, since these are results determined by AI, it is also important not to take them at face value and to visually verify any results that feel off.

 Cleanup

-If you want to delete the resources created in the hands-on, follow these steps.
+To delete the resources created during the hands-on, follow the steps below.

 2. Delete the Gateway / Knowledge Base deployed with CDK